-The rise of financial technology has been a positive trend this year.
-Here are four fintech ETFs to profit from it.
+The rise of financial technology has been a positive trend of late.
+Here are five fintech ETFs to profit from it.

 Get Your FREE REPORT

 Find out which stocks you should buy this month to make money in this bullish market.